kongware/ftor/README.md

 };
 ```

-While type representatives lead to somewhat verbose code on the calling side, they also improve readability, since you can see the used types in place explicitly .
+While type representatives lead to somewhat verbose code on the calling side, they also improve readability, since you can explicitly see the used types in place.
 With type representatives we are able to

 * mitigate Javascript's lack of type inference
 * extend built-ins (object and primitive types) without touching them at all
 * define several type classes for each data type

+Since instances hold a reference to their type representatives we can fall back on this reference when desired (see the lens example above).

 ## New data types

-ftor introduces the following data types:
+ftor will eventually introduce the following data types:

 * Cont (tagged union)
 * Const (?)